 You may be eligible to file a lawsuit if you meet these criteria:

-Most states impose a 2–3 year deadline from the date of your meningioma diagnosis to file a lawsuit, though some states allow only one year.
+Most states impose a 2–3 year deadline from the date of your meningioma diagnosis to file a lawsuit, although some states allow only one year.
 An experienced Depo-Provera lawsuit attorney can assess your case and identify any exceptions to extend filing deadlines.

 Navigating a Depo-Provera lawsuit requires legal guidance to counter Pfizer's robust defense teams.
 Clinton O. Middleton, Attorney at Law, offers personalized, compassionate representation with no upfront costs.